syncfusion-content/wpf-docs/wpf/TimeSpanEdit/Getting-Started.md

 # Getting started

-This section describes how to design a `TimeSpanEdit` control in a WPF Forms application and overview of its basic functionalities.
+This section describes how to design a `TimeSpanEdit` control in a WPF application and overview of its basic functionalities.

 * Adding TimeSpanEdit control
 * Structure of the TimeSpanEdit control
 * Appearance
-* Properties
-* Events
+* Properties and Events

 ## Assembly deployment